About the AEU

 If you experience a problem, or simply need professional advice, AEU staff will support, advise and represent you.

-Our Membership Services Unit is your first point of contact by telephone, email, fax, letter or by appointment.
+Our Member Support Centre is your first point of contact by telephone, email, fax, letter or by appointment.
 AEU organisers visit workplaces regularly and are available to members.
 Our capacity to refer members for an initial free legal consultation on any matter is much appreciated.

 Professional support and advocacy